Main Research Areas

 Key Findings and Current Status of the Project

 The results of the latest SGI round for the observation period November 2013 – November 2014 were released as Sustainable Governance Indicators 2014 in the spring of 2014.
-This will be the third major publication of data that builds on the successful and widely acknowledged releases of SGIs in 2009 and 2011.
-As before, the entire data, rankings, and sub-rankings for each policy area as well as the country reports will be accessible online free of charge on project’s website.
-At the moment, this address is the home of SGI 2011.
-Based on highly interactive functionality, the SGI website offers users easy access to every level of information, including a short version of key findings (Direct links SGI 2011: U.S. country data and report / Download: USA 2011 country report written by Martin Thunert, Andreas Falke, and Paul Quirk).
-The new SGI 2014 USA country report will be authored by Martin Thunert (HCA), Paul Quirk (Brookings Institution and University of British Columbia) and Christian Lammert (Free University of Berlin).
+As always, the entire data, rankings, and sub-rankings for each policy area as well as the country reports are accessible online free of charge on the project's website.
+At the moment, this address is the home of SGI 2014.
+Based on its highly interactive functionality, the SGI website offers users easy access to every level of information, including a short version of key findings.
+For a direct link to the U.S. country data and report (SGI 2014) go to www.sgi-network.org/2014/Downloads.

 Media Coverage and Current Activities

 SGI was covered extensively, for example in a series of the German news magazine Der Spiegel in the summer of 2012 (editions 26/2012-29/2012) entitled "The Craft of Governing" ("Das Handwerk des Herrschens").
 The series singled out "good governance" as the central topic for policymakers and civil servants in time of economic and financial crisis.
 In its introductory article, Der Spiegel described the Sustainable Governance Indicators (SGI) and its sister project BTI as the "most ambitious experience in comparative politics since Aristotle's time."

 Patterns of Economic Policy Advice in the Federal Republic of Germany and the United States of America